Problems We Found In Nashville Drinking Water

-For Hydroviv’s assessment of Nashville's water quality, we aggregated water quality test data from Metro Water Services, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Nashville's water quality, we aggregated water quality test data from Metro Water Services, the U.S. Environmental Protection Agency (EPA), as well as samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we offer in Nashville are optimized with this research in mind.
+The custom water filters that we build and sell to our customers in Nashville, are optimized with this research in mind.

 Source Of Nashville Drinking Water